gardener/landscaper/docs/usage/Installations.md

 [_Blueprints_](./Blueprints.md).
 The task of an _Installation_ is to provide dedicated values for the imports of the referenced _Blueprint_ and to forward values provided for the exports of the _Blueprint_ to _DataObjects_ and _Targets_ into the scope it is livining in.
-Additionally the installation contains the state of its executed blueprint.
+Additionally, the installation contains the state of its executed blueprint.

 The import values can be taken from _DataObjects_, _Targets_, _ConfigMaps_ or